matryer/gae-records/readme.md

     // find all people that are 'active' activePeople, _ := People.FindByFilter("Active=", true)

+### Creating sub-records

+NOTE: This functionality is still in design phase

+    // create a People model
+    People := gaerecords.NewModel("People")

+    // people have many books
+    Books := People.HasMany("Books")

+    // create a new person
+    darwin := People.New()

+    // create a new book for darwin originOfSpecies := Books.New(darwin)

+    // save the book
+    originOfSpecies.Put()

+    //... and the person
+    darwin.Put()

 ### Working with pages of records

     // get three pages of people with 10 records on each page